Montclair Veterinary Hospital Wildlife Services

-What to do if you find an injured wild animal:
+What should I do if I find an injured animal?

-1. Most importantly, be very careful.
+- Most importantly, be very careful.
 Wild animals (even the small ones) can be very dangerous and must be handled with extreme caution.
-If you have any doubts about your safety, please call for help.
+If you have any doubts about your safety, please call local animal control authorities for help.
 Be especially cautious with adult raccoons, squirrels and any birds of prey (hawks, etc).

-2. If you are able to capture the animal, keep it in a warm, dark environment such as a closed cardboard box with a blanket on the bottom.
-Animals generally have no fear of tight spaces and often feel safer in a smaller area.
+- If you are able to capture the animal, keep it in a warm, dark environment such as a closed cardboard box with a blanket on the bottom.
+Animals have no fear of tight spaces and often feel safer in a smaller area.

-3. Get the animal to a rehabilitation center or drop-off point as soon as you can.
+- Get the animal to a rehab center or drop-off point as soon as you can.
 Handle the animal as little as possible until you reach help.